 Before creating this product, I had thought of myself as fairly knowledgeable on all things typography.
 However, after doing the research for this (reading and re-reading eight typography books and over two hundred online articles), I discovered that I really didn’t know as much about typography as I had previously thought.
 I’m confident that even the most hardcore type geeks will still learn quite a bit from this product.
 It includes extensive information that I have not seen written about anywhere else—tips that I’ve learned from analyzing type on Typewolf over last three years as well as lessons I’ve learned from my 15 years of experience as a professional designer.
 The Typeface Selection & Pairing section outlines a unique and innovative system for pairing typefaces that you won’t find in any book or online article.
 For what it’s worth, someone told me that they’ve read 10+ books on typography and still found it full of useful tips.

 For a student/hobbyist, I can understand why the price may seem expensive, especially if you are comparing it to a simple e-book.
 But if you view the product as a complete typography course that doubles as an always-up-to-date interactive tool that you will use for years to come, then I think the value becomes much more apparent.
 I spent over a year creating it with the majority of that time being spent on research—I really believe it is the most exhaustive resource on typography ever put together.
 Lifetime updates are included for free, so it’s the last typography resource you will ever need to purchase.

 Yes.
-Please contact me at firstname.lastname@example.org from an .edu email address for more details.
+Please contact me at email@example.com from a university email address for more details.